arcadexyz/v2-contracts/README.md

 VaultFactory token involves deploying a new AssetVault clone, and assigning the token's ID to the uint160 derived from the clone's address.

-Token ownership represents ownership of the underlying clone contract and be transferred - however, to prevent frontrunning attacks, any vault with withdrawals enabled cannot be transferred (see [AssetVault](#AssetVault)).
+Token ownership represents ownership of the underlying clone contract and can be transferred - however, to prevent frontrunning attacks, any vault with withdrawals enabled cannot be transferred (see [AssetVault](#AssetVault)).
 ### AssetVault